Foot Spa Anyone?

 Vanessa pushed her plate in his direction so that he could pick off the last remnants.

 ‘The key feature of said foam party is that you get to roll around all soapy on a slippery surface.
-Don’t think sand would work quite as well.’
+Don’t think it would work quite as well on a beach.’
+Said Vanessa.

 ‘Could sell it as a full-body exfoliation session,’ said Scott.